 Focus on breathing slowly through your nose.
 Become aware of the flow of oxygen in through your nose and deep into your body.
 Remain aware of this interaction, and imagine the energy of your thoughts beginning to lose traction on your awareness.

 Your thoughts now flow freely.
 Take the necessary time to allow the mind to settle down naturally, without press.

-Now you feel at rest, but at the same time you can sense the stability and strength of your energy holding your body within this space.
+Now you feel at rest, but at the same time, you can sense the stability and strength of your energy holding your body within this space.
 This energy is strong and you feel supported.
 Feel the gentle pull of gravity.
 Accept this, and allow any feelings to become natural.
 Observe and let it be.

 Once you have gained contact with the subtle sensations of your body, bring your mind into your body, and allow them to coexist in harmony.
-Let any thoughts you might have travel to your heart.
+Let any thoughts you might have traveled to your heart.

 Breathe in and out naturally.
 Remain aware of any sensations.
 Any thoughts, any pleasant feelings, or any tense, unpleasant feelings — just become aware and let it go, no matter how many thoughts or emotions you have.
 Allow your thoughts to release naturally through the strength of your body.

 You are now free and ready to expand.
 Relax and breathe.
 Sink deeper into the moment and expand your awareness to the space surrounding your body.
 Become aware of any sensations–noise, smell, temperature, body, etc. Sit with this for a few minutes.

 Feel the space around you, and allow your awareness to flow freely around the environment in which you occupy.
 You are fully part of this natural interaction of mind, body, and space.

 Allow your awareness to expand as much as it naturally will, bringing you beyond your immediate surroundings.
 Stay here for a few minutes as you sit comfortably in this space.

 When you feel ready, you can open your eyes and slowly bring your awareness back to your body and your surroundings.